 The Jewish side of our family does this very well.
 Jacquie and I do not have to hide who we are or what we believe and practice.
 But then, most Jews in America have more practice giving Christians room to be themselves than Christians practice giving Jews room to be themselves.

 Bad hosts think everyone is exactly like them.
 We once spent a casual evening with a couple who had ordered pizza before we arrived.
 It came with anchovies.
 I ate it pretending that I like anchovies.
 I couldn’t be myself because our hosts assumed we were anchovy-lovers like them.

 At seven, Amina could be excused for thinking her grandfather did not want his ice cream in a cone because he was keeping Passover.
 Why else would someone forego the pleasure of ice cream in a cone?
-But, it took several years for Jacquie and I to realize that Hanukkah is not “Jewish Christmas.”
+But it took several years for Jacquie and me to realize that Hanukkah is not “Jewish Christmas.”
 Yes, Hanukkah is fun and involves candles and some catchy tunes, but it is not the religious/cultural/economic blowout that Christmas is.

 A good host says (and means), “My house is your house.”
 A bad host makes you feel like an intruder in a thousand thoughtless ways.